 RESG16 – Ability to manage and control the operation, maintenance and inspection processes of marine facilities

-RESG17 – Ability to develop knowledge for the analysis and interpretation of measurements, calculations, valuations, appraisals, surveys, studies, reports in the field of his/her specialty
+RESG17 – Ability to develop knowledge for the analysis and interpretation of measurements, calculations, valuations, appraisals, expert reports, studies, and reports in the field of their specialty

 RESG18 – Ability to carry out research, development and innovation tasks in the field of Nautical and Maritime Transport